 We have a spectacular drive on a winding jeep trail with several steep sections.
 A short distance from Skardu we cross the Indus river on a bridge near the confluence with the Shigar river.
 We drive up the wide open Shigar valley passing some larger villages and their fields.

 Further up at the next river confluence we follow the Braldu river upstream.
 As we ascend the gorge it gets steeper and more arid.
 We pass a few villages with green fields from irrigation and shaded by apricot trees.
-Askole is the last village in this valley at the road head.
-This is the last village we will see until the end of the trek.
+Askole is the last village in this valley.

 The time to drive to Askole depends on the condition of the road which varies year to year.
 The Braldu section is prone to landslides and these can block the road.
 The locals are very good drivers and will come up with a solution to clear the road or use jeeps on the other side.